-why will an affordable housing bond referendum be on the ballot?
+why was an affordable housing bond referendum on the ballot?

 One of the Town's priorities is to make Chapel Hill a Place for Everyone.
 In order to achieve the Town's priority, housing for persons of low and moderate income is needed.